thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 #### Alarm comment

-The "Alarm comment" rule sends notifications when alarm is commented.
+Using the "Alarm comment" rule the system sends notifications when an alarm is commented.

 To create a new alarm comment rule, follow these steps:

 - Click the "Add rule" button in the upper right corner of the "Rules" tab;
 - In the new pop-up window, enter the rule&#39;s name;
 - Select trigger - Alarm comment;
-- Then, select template from the list or [create your own](#templates);
+- Then, select pre-made template from the list or [create your own](#templates);
 - Specify the recipient of the notification.
 Click "Next";
 - The trigger filter allows you to filter alarms by type, severity, and status;
 - You may also select to notify only on user comments and skip system comments.
 Optionally, you may notify users on comments update;